Gilbert Goodmate and the Mushroom of Phungoria: Critical reception

-Game Over Online said "Overall, Gilbert Goodmate is a pretty good adventure.
+Game Over Online said: "Overall, Gilbert Goodmate is a pretty good adventure.
 I enjoyed playing it much more than Myst 3, and while it isn't as funny as the funniest parts of last year's Escape from Monkey Island, it also doesn't have anything as annoying as Monkey Kombat in it.
-So if you're looking for an adventure to play, and especially if you're looking for an adventure that doesn't take itself very seriously, then Gilbert Goodmate is an excellent choice", while Adventurearchiv wrote "I really enjoyed Gilbert Goodmate very much – although or even because some puzzles made me really crazy.
+So if you're looking for an adventure to play, and especially if you're looking for an adventure that doesn't take itself very seriously, then Gilbert Goodmate is an excellent choice".
+Adventurearchiv wrote: "I really enjoyed Gilbert Goodmate very much – although or even because some puzzles made me really crazy.
 I enjoyed the humor, the sly hints on LucasArts and others and spent actually almost 40 hours with it.
-It is by the way the first time that I watched the credits more than three times and can only recommend not to miss them."
+It is by the way the first time that I watched the credits more than three times and can only recommend not to miss them".

-Eurogamer.net (UK) wrote "Coming hot on the heels of recent releases such as Stupid Invaders and Escape From Monkey Island, Gilbert Goodmate proves once again that the adventure game genre is still far from dead", and Quandary said "The ending is a little abrupt and it seemed to come all too soon as I was having so much fun, but Prelusion's very first (as far as I know) effort at making an adventure game is quite exceptional.
+Eurogamer.net (UK) wrote: "Coming hot on the heels of recent releases such as Stupid Invaders and Escape From Monkey Island, Gilbert Goodmate proves once again that the adventure game genre is still far from dead".
+Quandary said: "The ending is a little abrupt and it seemed to come all too soon as I was having so much fun, but Prelusion's very first (as far as I know) effort at making an adventure game is quite exceptional.
 You can tell that it was made by people who love adventure games, it exudes enthusiasm and it was very likely over enthusiasm that encouraged so much dialogue.
 An independent editor may have helped.
 However, if you are feeling in the mood for a delightfully whimsical adventure invite Gilbert home for a while.
-I'm glad I did and I'm hoping he'll be back sometime in the future."
+I'm glad I did and I'm hoping he'll be back sometime in the future".